rdaum/moor/README.md

 This is a rewrite / reimplementation of the LambdaMOO.
-It's done in Rust, and is intended to be a modernized version of the original LambdaMOO server, with the goal of being able to run existing LambdaMOO worlds, but also to provide a more modern foundation for future development.
+It's done in Rust, and is intended to be a modernized version of the original LambdaMOO server, with the goal of being able to run existing LambdaMOO worlds, but also to provide a more modern foundation for future development of _shared interactive creative, narrative, virtual worlds_*.

-(note: name is provisional and awful, suggestions accepted)
+(note: "moor" name is provisional and awful, alternative suggestions accepted)

 ## Background on LambdaMOO

-LambdaMOO is/was a shared virtual social world system similar to a (or kind of) MUD, but (usually) with a social (not RPG/game) focus.
+LambdaMOO is a server for shared virtual social worlds, similar to a (or kind of) MUD, but (usually) with a social (not RPG/game) focus.

 Chances are if you landed here you already know what this is, but I have a blurb here [here](doc/lambda-background.md) briefly summarizing what it is and why it's interesting.